-create index RA2\NC2 on RA2(a3,a1,a2) select a3 from RA2 where a3 > 300
+create index RA2_NC2 on RA2(a3,a1,a2)

+select a3 from RA2 where a3 > 300
-'''

 QUERY PLAN FOR STATEMENT 1 (at line 1).

 1 operator(s) under root

 The type of query is SELECT.

-ROOT:EMIT Operator

-SCAN Operator

-FROM TABLE

-RA2

-Index : RA2 NC2
+''' ROOT: EMIT Operator SCAN Operator FROM TABLE RA2 Index : RA2 NC2 Forward Scan.

-Forward Scan.

 Positioning by key.
 Index contains all needed columns.
-Base table

-will not be read.

-Kevs are:

-a3 ASC

-Using I/O Size 2 Kbytes for index leaf pages.

-With LRU Buffer Replacement Strategy for index

-leaf pages.

-Clustered index scans

-With a clustered index on an all-pages-locked table, a hash-based scan strategy

-is not permitted.
+Base table will not be read.
+Keys are: a3 ASC Using I/O Size 2 Kbytes for index leaf pages.
+With LRU Buffer Replacement Strategy for index leaf pages.
+Clustered index scans With a clustered index on an all-pages-locked table, a hash-based scan strategy is not permitted.
 The only allowable strategy is a partitioned scan.
-Adaptive

-Server uses a partitioned scan if that is necessary.
-For a data-only-locked table,

-a clustered index is usually a placement index, which behaves as a nonclustered

-index.
-All discussions pertaining to a nonclustered index on an all-pages-

-locked table apply to a clustered index on a data-only-locked table as well.

-Local indexes

-Adaptive Server supports clustered and nonclustered local indexes.

-Clustered indexes on

-Local clustered indexes allow multiple threads to scan each data partition in

-partitioned tables

-parallel, which can greatly improve performance.
-To take advantage of this

-parallelism, use a partitioned clustered index.
-On a local index, data is sorted

-separately within each partition.
-The information in each data partition

-conforms to the boundaries established when the partitions were created, which

-makes it possible to enforce unique index keys across the entire table.

-Unique, clustered local indexes have the following restrictions:

-Index columns must include all partition columns.

-Partition columns must have the same order as the index definition's

-partition key.

-Unique, clustered local indexes cannot be included on a round-robin table

-with more than one partition.

-'''
+Adaptive Server uses a partitioned scan if that is necessary.
+For a data-only-locked table, a clustered index is usually a placement index, which behaves as a nonclustered index.
+All discussions pertaining to a nonclustered index on an all-pages- locked table apply to a clustered index on a data-only-locked table as well.
+Local indexes Adaptive Server supports clustered and nonclustered local indexes.
+Clustered indexes on Local clustered indexes allow multiple threads to scan each data partition in partitioned tables parallel, which can greatly improve performance.
+To take advantage of this parallelism, use a partitioned clustered index.
+On a local index, data is sorted separately within each partition.
+The information in each data partition conforms to the boundaries established when the partitions were created, which makes it possible to enforce unique index keys across the entire table.
+Unique, clustered local indexes have the following restrictions: Index columns must include all partition columns.
+Partition columns must have the same order as the index definition's partition key.
+Unique, clustered local indexes cannot be included on a round-robin table with more than one partition.
+Nonclustered indexes Adaptive Server supports local, nonclustered indexes on partitioned tables. on partitioned tables There is, however, a slight difference when using local indexes.
+When doing a covered index scan of a local nonclustered index, Adaptive Server can still use a parallel scan because the index pages are partitioned as well. '''